-The technical aspects of financial accounting and management accounting are addressed in the relevant first and second year modules.
-This module assumes sufficient understanding and knowledge of financial accounting and management accounting for the purpose of achieving the minimum intended learning outcomes for this module.
+Note that technical aspects of financial accounting and management accounting are addressed in the relevant second year modules.
+This module assumes sufficient understanding and knowledge of financial accounting and management accounting for the purpose of achieving the learning outcomes of this module.

-Specific Functional Knowledge and Competencies Understanding Application Analysis Information technologies and statistic management (25%) al techniques fo or financial da ata Technological environment Describe the evolving technological environments that are applicable to the work of accounting professionals • Explain how the roles of accountancy professionals are evolving in response to technological developments • Explain the impacts of artificial intelligence and process automation on the work of accounting professionals • Data management and governance Describe three main sources of organisational data - transactional, social, sensor • Outline common sources of data and information from outside the organisation - government, industry, professional/trade statistics • Outline the nature and characteristics of big data • Outline the use cases and statistical power or big data and data analytics • • Describe the opportunities and threats associated with the emergence of big data for business organisations • • Demonstrate basic data visualisation techniques • •
+Specific Functional Knowledge and Competencies Understanding Application Analysis Information technologies and statistic management (25%) al techniques fo or financial da ata Technological environment Describe the evolving technological environments that are applicable to the work of accountancy professionals • Explain how the roles of accountancy professionals are evolving in response to technological developments • Explain the impacts of artificial intelligence and process automation on the work of accountancy professionals • Data management and governance Describe three main sources of organisational data - transactional, social, sensor • Outline common sources of data and information from outside the organisation - government, industry, professional/trade statistics • Outline the nature and characteristics of big data • Outline the use cases and statistical power of big data and data analytics • • Describe the opportunities and challenges associated with the emergence of big data for business organisations • • Describe basic data visualisation techniques • •

-Specific Functional Knowledge and Competencies Understanding Application Analysis Explain how data analytics and visualisation tools assist the work of accountancy professionals • • Outline the ethical issues associated with big data, data visualisation, and data analytics (including data protection issues) • • Emerging technologies Outline the key features of blockchain technology and distributed ledgers as they apply to accountancy • Outline the internal control and security implications of emerging technologies • Explain the significance of cybersecurity in the context of modern business information systems • Statistical techniques Explain how data can be organised (numerical/categorical, structured/semi-structured/unstructured) • • Explain descriptive and inferential analysis • • Demonstrate the fundamentals of time series analysis • • Calculate trends (straight forward scenarios only) • • Calculate mean, mode, median, moving average for a data set • • Calculate measures of dispersion - variance, standard deviation, coefficient of variation • • Calculate expected values for decision-making • •
+Specific Functional Knowledge and Competencies Understanding Application Analysis Explain how data analytics and visualisation tools assist the work of accountancy professionals • • Outline the ethical issues associated with big data, data visualisation, and data analytics (including data protection issues) • • Emerging technologies Outline the internal control and security implications of emerging technologies • • Statistical techniques Explain how data can be organised (structured/ semi-structured/unstructured) • • Explain descriptive and inferential analysis • • Apply the basic principles of time series analysis • • Explain trends and variations as a basis of forecasting (straightforward scenarios only) • • Calculate mean, mode, median, moving average for a data set • • Calculate measures of dispersion - variance, standard deviation, coefficient of variation • •

-Specific Functional Knowledge and Competencies Understanding Application Analysis Accounting and payroll software appli cations (25%) Accounting software application Review and explain structure of ledger accounts in accounting software (including control accounts and subledgers for non-current assets, inventories, receivables, and payables), modify existing ledger accounts, add new ledger accounts (including VAT configuration) • • Record transactions for sales, purchases, receipts, and payments • • Record illustrative period end adjustments for inventories, depreciation, accruals, wages, and irrecoverable debts • • Prepare a VAT return and reconcile a bank account • • Generate standard financial reports, perform accounting checks and controls • • Export data to MS Excel • • Explain how and why accounting periods are closed off • • Payroll software application Set up employee records • • Explain how employee tax details are recorded in payroll systems • • Calculate pay element values for payments and deductions • • Generate standard payroll reports and prepare salary journal • • • Identify how period end payroll submissions can be made • •
+Specific Functional Knowledge and Competencies Understanding Application Analysis Accounting and payroll software appli cations (25%) Accounting software application Review and explain structure of ledger accounts in accounting software (including control accounts and subledgers for non-current assets, inventories, receivables, and payables), modify existing ledger accounts, add new ledger accounts (including VAT configuration) • • Record illustrative transactions for sales, purchases, receipts, and payments • • Record illustrative period end adjustments for closing inventories, depreciation, accruals, and irrecoverable debts • • Prepare a VAT return and reconcile a bank account • • Generate standard financial reports and/or export data for further analysis • • Complete a period end rollover • • Payroll software application Set up employees • • Import employee tax information from the tax authorities • • Calculate payroll (including consideration of holiday pay and benefits in kind) • • Generate standard payroll reports • • Complete a periodic employee-related tax return • •